 Instructions

-• Serve the salsa immediately or store it for later.
+• Serve or store.
+Serve the salsa immediately with tortilla chips or store it in a sealed container in the fridge for up to a week.

 Lisa’s Tips